 Secretary: Teha Smart Email Teha

 Members are instructed in groups based on their riding standard.
 The numbers of groups vary so that each group has between 7 and 10 riders.
 There are currently nine of these groups and groupings are reviewed on a regular basis throughout the year.
-Group information is updated a week before every rally in the rallies section.
+Rally information is updated each month and posted on our website and our facebook page a few days before the rally.
+For further information, please refer to our rallies section.

-For a rider to be graded on their horse they must have attended at least two official rallies of YHPC.
+For a rider to be graded on their horse they must have attended at least two official club rallies.

 How does grading work?